olahasan/tarmeez-academy-API_final_big-project/README.md

 ### Acknowledgments

-I would like to thank the **[tarmeez academy](https://www.youtube.com/@tarmeez)** for providing this challenge and to the community for their support.
+I would like to thank the **[tarmeez academy](https://www.youtube.com/@tarmeez)** for providing this challenge , creating this API, and to the community for their support.